 Especially in the more remote regions, villagers have tended to tattoo their faces, and adorn their buildings with the skulls of mithuns, an ox-like animal that is found throughout the region.
 Here, a young girl, sporting the traditional thanaka decoration on her face, poses outside one of these buildings.

-It was dawn, and for a few seconds the sun came out and blanketed the area with golden light.
+It was just after sunrise, and for a few seconds the sun came out and blanketed the area with golden light.
 At this moment, three cheetahs, keen to avoid crocodiles during a river crossing, made a dash across the river.
 Samburu National Reserve, Kenya.
 Photo taken in May 2017.

 It was April 2011, just after dusk, and we made our way to a restaurant in central Baghdad along Abu Nawas Street by the River Tigris.
 This area is well known for serving Iraq’s favourite fish dish; the “mazgouf”.